joelewis/readmelater/README.md

 # Read Me Later
 A smarter bookmarking system to help you complete your reading list.
 If you want to use this right away: https://closetab.email

+*In loving memory of my friend [Karthik](https://github.com/karthikricssion) who helped me write some of the code for this project.
+He lost his battle against cancer but won the hearts of many with his cheerful smile, stupid jokes and by just being there for us whenever we needed him*

 ## Manifesto
 A good bookmark service should help me at two things: